dbuenzli/trel/README.md

 μKanren in the spirit of the original one.

-The implementation shows how to define an arbitrarily extensible typed term language and an API for typed reification.
+The implementation shows how to define an arbitrarily extensible typed term language and a simple API for typed reification of states.
 This is the core on which `Rel` adds a bit of convenience.

 Other OCaml implementations of {mini,μ}Kanren are listed on the [miniKanren website](http://minikanren.org/).